liballeg/allegro5/README_android.txt

  *  In `jni/Android.mk` change the LOCAL_MODULE variable to the same value as the meta-data tag above.

+ *  In `jni/Application.mk`, in the APP_MODULES line, change allegro-example
+    to the same value you used above.

  *  In `jni/Android.mk` notice the LOCAL_SRC_FILES variable.
     That is where you tell the Android ndk-build script which files to build as part of your project.

 Next, change the name Android will show for your app:

  *  In `res/values/strings.xml` change the text inside the